OracularIS/autest/docs/tests_docs/BASE_INV_MOVE_MOCA_V001.md

 distribution centers, or even within the same facility to optimize storage and accessibility.
 Blue Yonder provides tools and features to facilitate this movement seamlessly, allowing users to initiate and track the transfer of inventory with precision.

 By specifying the source and destination locations, users can manage the logistics of the move efficiently.
-The platform\'s real-time visibility and data analytics ensure that businesses can make informed decisions during the inventory move process, contributing to better overall supply chain management and operational efficiency.
+The platform's real-time visibility and data analytics ensure that businesses can make informed decisions during the inventory move process, contributing to better overall supply chain management and operational efficiency.